 If you are filling your freezer with non-food items, then my top tip is to keep your frozen food near the front of your freezer, so it’s easy to hand.
 Having to rummage through your freezer, past styrofoam, and water bottles to find your food, will quickly negate any energy-saving benefits.
 The key to maximum energy efficiency with your freezer is to get in and out as quickly as possible.

 A handy bonus is that if your freezer is filled with frozen water bottles, then if you have a power-cut it will take much longer for your food to defrost.

 I’d also recommend defrosting your freezer on a regular basis, for maximum efficiency.
 You might be able to save up to £200 a year!

 A Word On Fridges

-You won’t save hundreds of pounds following this tip.
+You won’t save hundreds of pounds filling your freezer.
 But if you change your habits and implement little energy-saving steps here and there, like the ones that I’ve mentioned throughout this series (tips that don’t take too much effort), then these savings will soon add up.
 Things like not charging your smartphone overnight, setting your boiler at the right temperature, and using a lid whilst you are cooking all help.
-Which is no bad thing in the face of impending energy bill increases in 2021.
+Which is no bad thing in the face of spiralling energy bill increases in 2022.